dmbarbour/wikilon/docs/AwelonLang.md

         type Bot = forall v e a .
 Env v -> TX v e a type EQ a = a -> a -> Bool -- conservative equality

-        new     : DebugName -> TX v e (v a) assoc   : v a -> v b -> TX v e (v c) read    : v a -> TX v e (Maybe a) write   : v a -> (Maybe a) -> TX v e () try     : TX v e a -> TX v e' (Either e a) abort   : e -> TX v e a fork    : DebugName -> TX v e a -> TX v e' ()
+        new     : DebugName -> a -> TX v e (v a) read    : v a -> TX v e a write   : v a -> a -> TX v e () try     : TX v e a -> TX v e' (Either e a) abort   : e -> TX v e a fork    : DebugName -> TX v e a -> TX v e' ()

-We would construct *Command Sequences* that perform these operations.
+We will construct *Command Sequences* to abstract these operations.
+The initial `forall v .
+Env v` provides a set of variables.
 We can manipulate variables via `read` and `write` operations.
-The `new` operation creates fresh unassigned variables, while `assoc` supports declarative, associative variables for modeling relationships.
+The `new` operation creates fresh unassigned variables.
 The `try` and `abort` operations support hierarchical transactions with strong exception safety, which simplifies partial failure and graceful degradation.
 The `abort` value may carry ad-hoc information about why the transaction failed.
 The `try` operation only handles `abort` - it would not catch a runtime type error or reading an unassigned variable.

 The `fork` operation specifies a 'one-off' operation to attempt in unspecified order upon commit.
 This is intended for use in read-fork patterns, where the operation may be repeated until a variable observed by the parent transaction changes.
 With recursive use of read-fork, we can form a tree with read-write loops at the leaves, expand a single bot into multiple component bots.
 This supports task-concurrency, multi-stage programming, and convenient packaging of behaviors.
 Use of assoc is convenient for declaration of variables from a read-fork transaction. *Note:* If fork is used from a read-write transaction, I propose to abort the transaction and warn the programmer.